 In my series of articles reviewing the best executive club lounges in Hong Kong’s luxury hotels, I review Intercontinental Hong Kong, Club Intercontinental Executive Lounge.
 Of note, there are two Intercontinental hotels in Hong Kong.
 The main “Intercontinental Hong Kong” is the flagship property and the better or the two properties.
 The other Intercontinental is the Grand Stanford.
 This is the review of the Club Lounge at the flagship Intercontinental Hong Kong.

-The Club Lounge serves buffet breakfast, a really great afternoon tea (an impressive afternoon tea is a feature of many IC lounges; the one offered in the London Club Intercontinental is also impressive) and evening cocktails with Moet & Chandon champagne, premium wines, spirits and tempting hors-d’oeuvres (cheeses and canapes).
+The Club Lounge serves buffet breakfast, a really great afternoon tea (impressive afternoon tea is a feature of many IC lounges; the one offered in the London Club Intercontinental is also impressive) and evening cocktails with Moet & Chandon champagne, premium wines, spirits and tempting hors-d’oeuvres (cheeses and canapes).

-Club InterContinental guests also enjoy personalised check-in and check-out service, dedicated Club concierge service, high-speed Wi-Fi Internet access and complimentary two-hour use of the Stanford conference room (subject to availability).
+Club InterContinental guests also enjoy personalized check-in and check-out service, dedicated Club concierge service, high-speed Wi-Fi Internet access, and complimentary two-hour use of the Stanford conference room (subject to availability).

-The breakfast (served 06.30-11.00) is a large buffet with a high-quality array of produce including huge chunks of cooked salmon, meats like crispy bacon, cheeses, cereals and a massive array of fruit and breads, along with a la carte options which included eggs any way you like and even a mini steak!.
+The breakfast (served 6:30 – 11:00 am) is a large buffet with a high-quality array of produce, including huge chunks of cooked salmon, meats like crispy bacon, cheeses, cereals, and a massive array of fruit and bread, along with a la carte options which included eggs any way you like and even a mini steak!.

-Afternoon tea (served 15.00 -17.00) is also excellent with an array of tasty sandwiches (egg, chicken, ham), cakes, scones and cream as well as a really outstanding selection of teas and very good coffee options.
-Everything you could want in terms of cold beverages is available including sparkling and still waters, cokes, juices etc.
+Afternoon tea (served 3:00 – 5:00 pm) is also excellent with an array of tasty sandwiches (egg, chicken, ham), cakes, scones, and cream, as well as a really outstanding selection of teas and very good coffee options.
+Everything you could want in terms of cold beverages is available, including sparkling and still waters, cokes, juices, etc.

-In the evening the food offering (served 6:00 pm to 8:30 pm) is also excellent and easily makes up a full evening meal.
-Offerings include cold cheese, meat, and vegetables, to hot spring rolls, satay, and lamb, along with canapes and cocktails, beer, wine, spirits and of course champagne.
+In the evening, the food offering (served 6:00 – 8:30 pm) is also excellent and easily makes up a full evening meal.
+Offerings include cold cheese, meat, and vegetables, to hot spring rolls, satay, and lamb, along with canapes and cocktails, beer, wine, spirits, and of course champagne.

 There are complimentary drinks and snacks served throughout the day and a wide selection of newspapers and magazines available.